bloom-housing/ui-seeds/README.md

 }
 ```

-Some boolean-style variations or "states" are simply easier to do as conditional classes.
-In that case, we typically use `is-` or `has-` prefixes, e.g. `is-fullwidth` or `has-lead-icon`.
+Some boolean-style variations or "states" are more straightforward to do as conditional classes.
+In that case, we typically use `is-` or `has-` prefixes, e.g. `.is-fullwidth` or `.has-lead-icon`.

+Some states are also better expressed through the use of ARIA roles and attributes.
+If ARIA needs to be managed through the HTML markup anyway, it's best to hang styles off of those instead of introducing duplication through additional attributes/classes.

 ### Documentation

+Storybook stories are written in the `__stories__` folders in `.stories.tsx` files.
+These stories can then be displayed in documentation within zeroheight.

+In addition, the `.docs.mdx` files will provide a display of props and styling information.

-Component props are documented using TypeScript interfaces.
+Component props are documented using TypeScript interfaces along with JSDoc comments.
+These comments will show up in Storybook when using the `ArgsTable` component in the MDX files.

+Component tokens are also documented using a Markdown table in the story MDX files.

+In zeroheight, stories can easily be embedded one-by-one due to the integration which was set up.
+However, to embed the props/styles docs pages, you will need to open up Storybook, click the "Docs" tab for a component, and copy the URL to an "iframe" embed within zeroheight.

 ## Testing

+Unit tests are located within `__tests__` folders, written with React's Testing Library and executed via Jest.
+Unit tests are intended to verify the basic functionality of a component along with any major branches in display logic.